 Useful questions you could ask at an open event:

-- Will I have to take maths and/or English in additional to my main course?
+- Will I have to take Maths and/or English in addition to my main course?

 - How is the course taught and assessed?